grace-notes/website/contents/topics/claudius.md

 encounter was given by a silver Triton, raised by machinery from the middle of the lake.

-XXII.
+## XXII ##

 With regard to religious ceremonies, the administration of affairs both civil and military, and the condition of all orders of the people at home and abroad, some practices he corrected, others which had been laid aside he revived; and some regulations he introduced which were entirely new.
 In appointing new priests for the several colleges, he made no appointments without being sworn.
 When an earthquake happened in the city, he never failed to summon the people together by the praetor, and appoint holidays for sacred rites.
 And upon the sight of any ominous bird in the City or Capitol, he issued an order for a supplication, the words of which, by virtue of his office of high priest, after an exhortation from the rostra, he recited in the presence of the people, who repeated them after him; all workmen and slaves being first ordered to withdraw.

-XXIII.
+## XXIII ##

 The courts of judicature, whose sittings had been formerly divided between the summer and winter months, he ordered, for the dispatch of business, to sit the whole year round.
 The jurisdiction in matters of trust, which used to be granted annually by special commission to certain magistrates, and in the city only, he made permanent, and extended to the provincial judges likewise.
 He altered a clause added by Tiberius to the Papia-Poppaean law, which inferred that men of sixty years of age were incapable of begetting children.
 He ordered that, out of the ordinary course of proceeding, orphans might have guardians appointed them by the consuls; and that those who were banished from any province by the chief magistrate, should be debarred from coming into the City, or any part of Italy.
 He inflicted on certain persons a new sort of banishment, by forbidding them to depart further than three miles from Rome.
 When any affair of importance came before the senate, he used to sit between the two consuls upon the seats of the tribunes.
 He reserved to himself the power of granting license to travel out of Italy, which before had belonged to the senate.

-XXIV.
+## XXIV ##

 He likewise granted the consular ornaments to his Ducenarian procurators.
 From those who declined the senatorial dignity, he took away the equestrian.
 Although he had in the beginning of his reign declared, that he would admit no man into the senate who was not the